-E-CAM events are part of the annual CECAM flagship programme, and are hosted at the different CECAM Nodes locations.
+E-CAM events are part of the annual CECAM flagship programme, as well as falling under the umbrella of EuroHPC, and are hosted at the different CECAM Node locations.

 E-CAM runs three categories of events every year:

 - State-of-the-art workshop (SAWs)

 For a definition of each event type, click here.

 - Jony Castagna (Science and Technology Facilities Council (STFC))

 This is an NVidia Deep Learning Institute (DLI) course.